 3. It reduces wallet-connection failure risk on day one

-Hyperliquid already documents wallet-related connectivity issues on some setups, and mobile wallet connections in crypto apps still create more edge cases than email verification flows.
+Mobile wallet connections in crypto apps still create more edge cases than email verification flows.
+For a deeper troubleshooting walkthrough see Hyperliquid Android App Wallet Connection Not Working.

 Wallet users can hit friction from: